-To get a divorce, an application must be made to the Federal Circuit Court of Australia and the Court requires the following.
+To initiate a divorce, a formal application must be lodged with the Federal Circuit Court of Australia, and the Court mandates the following:

-- That there has been an irretrievable breakdown in the marriage, which is evidenced by at least 12 months of separation.
+- Confirmation of an irretrievable breakdown of the marriage, typically evidenced by a minimum of 12 months of separation.

-- That the Court has jurisdiction to grant the divorce by finding that one or both of the parties are either:
+- Verification that the Court has the authority to grant the divorce.
+This can be done by demonstrating that one or both parties involved are either:

-- Are domiciled in Australia by having lived here for the 12 months prior to the filing of the Application, or consider Australia home.
-This is sworn as part of the Application for Divorce.
+- Domiciled in Australia, having lived here for the 12 months preceding the filing of the Application, or regard Australia as their home.
+This is affirmed as part of the Application for Divorce.

-- That the Application has been properly served on the other party or the Court is otherwise satisfied that the other party is aware of the Application, for example, that it is a joint application.
+- Assurance that the Application has been properly served to the other party, or that the Court is satisfied that the other party is aware of the Application.
+An example could be when it’s a joint application.

-- That if there are minor children of the marriage that there are satisfactory arrangements in place for the parties’ children.
+- Confirmation that, if there are minor children from the marriage, satisfactory arrangements have been made for the children.